 Install

-Loom ships as a single Unity package tarball with the two npm packages
+Loom ships as a single Unity package tarball.
+The two npm packages are

-bundled inside.
-There’s no public npm registry hop and no separate native
+bundled inside, so there’s no public npm registry to hit and no separate

 Prerequisites